tmunongo/space-is-big/README.md

 ## Intro

-Interspace is a solar system distance visualiser built with Rust+WASM
+Interspace is a solar system distance visualiser built with Rust+WASM.
+This project is a reconstruction/modernisation of a project I originally worked on for my computer graphics class ~2021.

+## Features

+- Option to use a logarithmic scaling algorithm to compress astronomical distances
+- Drawing circles, lines, and text from WASM

 ## Why